NorfairKing/nix-does-not-guarantee-reproducibility/README.md

-# Nix is not reproducible
+# Nix does not guarantee reproducibility

 This repository serves to show that Nix does not guarantee that builds are reproducible *such that we may learn and improve our builds*.